orelig1/Portfolio/index.md

 ## About Me

-I use my skills in C#, and Unity and attention to detail to create immersive and user-friendly game experiences.
-Known for my strong organizational skills and focus, I build efficient, interactive applications.
-Using my passion for problem-solving and game development, I strive to make technology accessible by providing intuitive, engaging gameplay.
-Through my commitment to quality and user experience, I believe in delivering impactful games that resonate with players.
+Hi my name is Aurélie and I am bilingual (FR/EN) junior game developer.
+I also have experience in front-end development which has refined my organizational skills and attention to detail.
+I use my skills in C# and Unity to create immersive, user-friendly and interactive game experiences.
+Using my problem-solving abilities, I aim to make games accessible by providing intuitive, engaging gameplay.
+In my free time I enjoy playing games like League of Legends, World of Warcraft and Fae Farm.

 ## Projects